 Justin: (Excitedly) “Check this out!
 Rob C., was experimenting with self-healing concrete!
 It could be a game-changer for reinforcing these walls!”
 Justin pulls a sheet out and notes that it is something he was planning to have.

-You: “The “the power of nature to enhance materials designed for the harshest environments”?”
+John: “The “the power of nature to enhance materials designed for the harshest environments”?”
 Dave’s Paranoia:

-Dave: (Whispering to you) “I’m detecting inconsistencies in their stories… discrepancies in their behavior patterns… the power grid is drawing an unusual amount of energy… I think they’re hiding something… something big…” Dave continues his analysis, muttering about potential betrayals.
+Dave: (Whispering to John) “I’m detecting inconsistencies in their stories… discrepancies in their behavior patterns… the power grid is drawing an unusual amount of energy… I think they’re hiding something… something big…” Dave continues his analysis, muttering about potential betrayals.
 Mac vs. Carol:

 Mac observes Carol as she gently tends to a wound on Carl, Rick’s son.

-Mac: (Scoffs to you) “She seems nice, but how long do you think that’ll last around here?
+Mac: (Scoffs to John) “She seems nice, but how long do you think that’ll last around here?
 She’s too soft for this world” Mac is cleaning her shotgun

-You: She has been though a lot.
+John: She has been though a lot.
 Give her a break.
 Carol does a cool thing and then Mac responds “Maybe there is something there, but I still don’t trust her.”
 Integration: Justin & Jamaal: The two connect over the bioinspired materials from the lab.

 Justin explains that because of the army, he is able to take the concepts and use it better.

 Jamaal explains that with Justin’s knowledge and his knowledge of bio engineering this could be something that could make a difference in the long run Mac’s Dog & A Moment of Connection Mac: “I have not talked about my dog in awhile.
 What about you Jamille (Jamaal), what pets did you own?”
-You: “I have never had any, but it sounds like the dogs make you happy.”
+John: “I have never had any, but it sounds like the dogs make you happy.”
 Mac: “Yeah, they did and that is all that matters.”
 Ian Finds a Guide:

 In all chaos, it is not that the zombies are bad and want to kill, they are just hungry.
 He believes that he can reach the zombies with the right tools.
 Ed vs. Daryl: